 ``You aren't used to calling this a conservation law, but it is, and in fact it is the Lorentz partner of the angular momentum conservation law'' \cite{25}.

-\section{Mass, cocycles and central extensions}
+\section{Mass, cocycles, and central extensions}

-Landau and Lifshitz's argument is seductive but only half true.
-Let's see how they get the non-relativistic free particle Lagrangian \cite{27}.
-Homogeneity of space and time implies that $L$ must be independent of $\vec{r}$ and $t$, so it is a function of the particle's velocity $\vec{v}$ and in fact a function of its magnitude only because the space is isotropic.
-Under the infinitesimal Galilei transformations
+Landau and Lifshitz's argument for the form of $L$ and the invariance of $m$ is seductive, but only half true.
+Let's see how they get the nonrelativistic free particle Lagrangian \cite{27}.
+Homogeneity of space and time implies that $L$ must be independent of $\vec{r}$ and $t$, so it is a function of the particle's velocity $\vec{v}$ and in fact a function of its magnitude only, because space is isotropic.
+Under the infinitesimal Galilei transformations,

-the Lagrangian $L(v^2)$ can get, at most, a variation which is a total time derivative of some function of coordinates and time (that is Galilean boosts are symmetries of the corresponding action with possibly nonzero $F$).
-But under the Galilei boost (\ref{eq14})
+the Lagrangian $L(v^2)$ can get, at most, a variation that is a total time derivative of some function of coordinates and time (that is, Galilean boosts are symmetries of the corresponding action with possibly nonzero~$F$).
+But under the Galilei boost (\ref{eq14}),

 and